Tara Gannon Carr – BA (Hons) in Performing Arts

 Can you share some detail of your career path to date?

 I have worked on the TV series The Young Offenders all three seasons as assistant costume supervisor.
 Breakdown assistant experience on Vikings.
 I worked on Krypton a TV series in Belfast.
-Also, numerous films and shorts with many well-known Actors.
-Taylor shilling Aiden Quinn Paul Mescal to name some.
-I am now in the process of designing the costume on a short in Dublin and collaborating on a bigger budget feature in wicklow.
+Also, numerous films and shorts with many well-known actors – Taylor Shilling, Aiden Quinn, Paul Mescal to name some.
+I am now in the process of designing the costume on a short in Dublin and collaborating on a bigger budget feature in Wicklow.
 My work takes me all over Ireland.
 The industry is thriving here.
 I would love to work abroad for more of a different experience.
-I have always wanted to work in Canada the industry is thriving over there too.
+I have always wanted to work in Canada as the industry is thriving over there too.
 I have listed more work here. https://www.linkedin.com/in/tara-gannon-carr

 What does your current role involve?

-I oversee the smooth running of the costume department and crew, accounts, buying, fittings sourcing maintenance cleaning of costume etc.: Keeping continuity in check making any decisions alongside the designer with regards to costume requirements for cast and director.
+I oversee the smooth running of the costume department and crew, accounts, buying, fittings sourcing, maintenance and cleaning of costume etc.: Keeping continuity in check making any decisions alongside the designer with regards to costume requirements for cast and director.
 Organizing the line ups for the following days ahead.
-On wrap organizing costume to be stored away for the production for any pickups maybe needed in the future.
+On wrap, organizing costume to be stored away for the production for any pickups maybe needed in the future.

 What advice would you share with our current students considering a career in your field?